Sport and Exercise Psychology

 The MS degree with a concentration in SEP is intended for individuals who wish to gain an advanced knowledge base in sport and exercise psychology.
 There are three program options available.

-- Applied SEP: This is a 36-credit coursework-only master’s of science degree that will prepare students to sit for the Certified Mental Performance Consultant (CMPC) exam offered by the Association for Applied Sport Psychology (AASP).
+- Applied Sport Psychology: This is a 36-credit coursework-only master’s of science degree that will prepare students to sit for the Certified Mental Performance Consultant (CMPC) exam offered by the Association for Applied Sport Psychology (AASP).
 Students enrolled in this program will take AASP required graduate-level courses and will have the opportunity to obtain hours of mentored experience required for the CMPC.
 To learn more, click here.

 Ph.D.
 Degree Information